guojutaoo/Video-Me/README.md

 Used Google reCaptcha for webpage authentication, and prevented unauthorized access to certain webpages using a Servlet filter.

-Included feature like fuzzy search, autocomplete, shopping cart, etc.
+Included features like fuzzy search, autocomplete, shopping cart, etc.